Together We Thrive: AIV Hits the Ground Running on the UK PACT Project

 By Paula Perrelli dos Anjos

-Last week, Amazonia Impact Ventures (AIV) joined the inaugural field trip of the flagship UK PACT programme.
-Over the next two years, backed by a £1.18 million budget, the project aims to boost the competitiveness of Peruvian non-timber forest products (NTFPs) – including aguaje, camu camu, and other high-value species - in global markets.
+Last week, Amazonia Impact Ventures (AIV) participated in the inaugural field trip of the flagship UK PACT programme.
+Over the next two years, this initiative, supported by a £1.18 million budget, aims to enhance the competitiveness of Peruvian non-timber forest products (NTFPs).
+These include aguaje, camu camu, and other high-value species in global markets.

-Aldo Soto, AIV’s Co-founder and Managing Director, and Nelson Torres, AIV’s Investment Officer, travelled to Pucallpa, the capital of the Ucayali region, to meet four bio businesses set to benefit from UK PACT, evaluate their financial capacity and requirements, and hear first-hand about the challenges they face.
+Aldo Soto, AIV’s Co-founder and Managing Director, and Nelson Torres, AIV’s Investment Officer, travelled to Pucallpa, the capital of the Ucayali region.
+They met with four bio businesses poised to benefit from UK PACT.
+Their goal was to evaluate these businesses' financial capacities and requirements and to understand the challenges they face.

 “A key strength of our business is being on the ground with our partners, seeing what it takes to produce sustainably in the forest.
 We also recognise the immense barriers they face in accessing international markets,” detailed Soto.

-One of the enterprises they visited is a cooperative producing organic camu camu on the banks of the River Ucayali.
-The fruit is recognised for having one of the highest natural concentrations of vitamin C in nature.
-Aldo and Nelson visited one of the farms that the Cooperative AgroIndustrial Yarinacocha (Coopay) sources from, and they met many of the members.
+One of the enterprises they visited is a cooperative that produces organic camu camu along the banks of the River Ucayali.
+This fruit is renowned for having one of the highest natural concentrations of vitamin C. Aldo and Nelson visited one of the farms that the Cooperative AgroIndustrial Yarinacocha (Coopay) sources from, where they met many of the members.

 “We assessed the business, offered tailored technical assistance and will deliver an investment memo to help them qualify for impact-linked finance from us or from other investors in the project,” explained Aldo.

-AIV is part of a consortium in the UK Pact tasked with strengthening value chains and securing trade agreements, alongside Rainforest Alliance, Terra Nuova, Nature and Culture International (NCI) and Peru’s Association of Exporters (ADEX).
+AIV is part of a consortium in the UK PACT tasked with strengthening value chains and securing trade agreements.
+This consortium includes Rainforest Alliance, Terra Nuova, Nature and Culture International (NCI), and Peru’s Association of Exporters (ADEX).

-Everyone will work to ensure harvested products meet international standards of quality, legality and sustainability.
-The first field trip has set the tone for a programme that will deliver measurable impact for communities, biodiversity, and climate resilience.
+Everyone involved is committed to ensuring that harvested products meet international standards of quality, legality, and sustainability.
+The first field trip has set a positive tone for a programme that aims to deliver measurable impacts for communities, biodiversity, and climate resilience.

 Expansion of sustainable management across thousands of hectares of tropical forest.